Varungowda21/Auto_text__3/README.md

 # Auto_text
-This web page will show auto text effect.
+This web page will show you a auto text effect.